Helping Kids Improve their Freestyle Swimming Technique

 We recommend that when kids swim the freestyle stroke, that they kick from their hips.
-To do this efficiently, it is important for kids to relax their knees and point their toes, and finding that feeling like the tops of their feet are striking the surface of the water, while making a small splash.
+To do this efficiently, it is important for kids to relax their knees and point their toes, and finding that feeling like the tops of their feet are striking the surface of the water while making a small splash.

 At Aquatics Academy we offer many swim programs for kids to help to support their freestyle stroke practice.
-From an early age we provide Parent and Tots swim programs, and as they progress, we are pleased to offer the Red Cross pre-school and Red Cross swim kids programming.
+From an early age, we provide Parent and Tots swim programs, and as they progress, we are pleased to offer the Red Cross pre-school and Red Cross swim kids programming.
 With freestyle swimming, Red Cross experience as well as good swim technique is critical for success.
-Having all of this experience as well as great technique will allow your kids to freestyle swim at a pace that won’t tire them to quickly and to strengthen their swim practice overall.
+Having all of this experience as well as a great technique will allow your kids to freestyle swim at a pace that won’t tire them too quickly and to strengthen their swim practice overall.

-Aquatics Academy swim school is proud to service families in both north and south Toronto, North York, Vaughan, Thornhill, Woodbridge, Aurora and Newmarket.
-Our mission is to guarantee that our parents and their children feel both confident and happy, while learning lifesaving skills with their swimming experiences.
+Aquatics Academy swim school is proud to serve families in both north and south Toronto, North York, Vaughan, Thornhill, Woodbridge, Aurora and Newmarket.
+Our mission is to guarantee that our parents and their children feel both confident and happy while learning lifesaving skills with their swimming experiences.
 We make it our mission to keep our families both highly satisfied and pleased, and our team will go above and beyond to make this occur.

-We hope that you will find our tips to help your kids improve their freestyle swim technique useful.
+We hope that you will find our tips to help your kids improve their freestyle swim technique usefully.
 Aquatics Academy welcomes you to experience the best swim school in Toronto.
 Connect with us today to meet our swim staff at 647.350.SWIM or read more about swim programs at Aquatics Academy.